 Peach Hand Pies

 I found that keeping these pies at room temperature for 3 days is best.
 Do not seal into a plastic bag or container, as they get soft and soggy.
 Simply lightly cover on a plate with plastic wrap, leaving enough room for airflow.

-Yes!
-I recommend freezing these before baking and glazing.
-Simply form and place on a baking sheet as usual, then stick the entire baking sheet into the freezer.
-Once your hand pies have frozen solid you can wrap in plastic wrap and store in a large ziploc bag or other freezer safe container for up to 4 months.
-I recommend baking from frozen, do not thaw, and add an additional 5-10 minutes to your bake time.
+To freeze them do so before baking and glazing.
+Form and place the unbaked pies on a baking sheet, then stick the entire sheet into the freezer.
+Once your hand pies have frozen solid, transfer them to an airtight container or bag.
+Bake from frozen and add an additional 5-10 minutes of bake time.

+Peach Hand Pies